bbeckley-hub/staphscope-web/README.md

 *   **StaphScope:** Beckley B, Amarh V. (2026).
 StaphScope: a species‑optimized computational pipeline for rapid and accessible *Staphylococcus aureus* genotyping and surveillance. *BMC Genomics*, 27:261.
 [DOI: 10.1186/s12864-026-12609-x](https://doi.org/10.1186/s12864-026-12609-x)

-*   **EcoliTyper:** Beckley B, Amarh V. (2026).
-EcoliTyper: a species-optimized computational pipeline for comprehensive genotyping and surveillance of *Escherichia coli*. *BMC Bioinformatics*.

 ## 📄 License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.